GNAT-Academic-Program/neorv32-setups/vivado/basys3-block-design-setup/README.md

 The last part of build.tcl, for building the block design from the design_1.tcl file, was written using help from Perplexity.

 Run build.tcl from Vivado->Tools->Run TCL
+(Run the build.tcl file in the directory it is.
+If you move it to some other folder, then maintiain the directory structure of basys3-block-design-setup)
 A neorv32_project folder should be made at the same directory as the build.tcl file.

 You should be able to generate the bitstream after running synthesis.